Achieving Good Health from the Inside Out

 A journey into illness

 Before starting university, I went away to South America for a year.
-I was on a volunteer project for three months and then travelling for the rest of the time.
+I was on a volunteer project for three months and then travelled for the rest of the time.
 My initial experience was amazing, but then I got really sick.
 During the second month, I was working with an indigenous family in the Amazon.
 As we were the first group to set up there, it wasn't discovered that we didn't have a proper water filtration system set up, so we had to drink boiled Amazon river water.
 I picked up something from the water and became really sick, losing tons of weight, constantly vomiting, and all in 45-degree heat in the middle of the jungle sweating under a mosquito net.

 We were far away from any medical help and so they got the local shaman out to try and do a ceremony which didn’t improve things.
 Eventually, the worst of the illness passed and I managed to finish the project and carried on with my travels.
 However, I was left with a messed up gut and debilitating fatigue.